Lost Dimension: Story

 Lost Dimension takes place in the near future, with the world in ruin.
-The game's protagonist is 18 year-old Sho Kasugai, a member of S.E.A.L.E.D., a special group of 17-to-18 year old psychics tasked with investigating a giant pillar that appeared out of nowhere.
+The game's protagonist is 18 year-old Sho Kasugai, a member of S.E.A.L.E.D., a special group of 17-to-18 year olds with psychic abilities tasked with investigating a giant pillar that appeared out of nowhere.
 Sho has a special ability called "Vision", which grants him the ability to foresee events before they happen, and after he used it to save people from a mass destruction, he was chosen to be a member of S.E.A.L.E.D.
 The main antagonist is a mysterious terrorist known as "The End".
 The End has caused massacres and destruction that kill over 2 billion people, and is the reason why the United Nations put together S.E.A.L.E.D., in order to kill him.
 The End's seeming goal is to destroy the world, and considers the fight against S.E.A.L.E.D. to be a bizarre game.

-Alongside Sho, the other, all young adult members of S.E.A.L.E.D. are: Mana Kawai, a brawler with super-strength; Marco Barbato, a psychic; Yoko Tachibana, a telepath; Zenji Maeda, who can resonate and copy the powers of others; Toya Orbert, who has magnetic powers; Himeno Akatsuki, a pyrokinetic; George Jackman, a psychometric swordsman; Sojiro Sagara, an ex-doctor who can heal and restore other teammates; Nagi Shishiouka, who can levitate; and Agito Yuuki, who can teleport.
+Alongside the precognitive Sho, the other members of S.E.A.L.E.D. are: the super-strong Mana Kawai, the psychic Marco Barbato, the telepathic Yoko Tachibana, the resonant Zenji Maeda, the magnetic Toya Orbert, the pyrokinetic Himeno Akatsuki, the psychometric George Jackman, the healing Sojiro Sagara, the levitating Nagi Shishiouka, and the teleporting Agito Yuuki.

 As the members of S.E.A.L.E.D arrive at the base of the pillar, The End tampers with their memories; they can't recall how they got there, or much of their younger pasts.
 The party learns that the Pillar is a place that connects between dimensions; The End claims to be from a different plane of existence.
 The group must now go up the floors of the Pillar; but at the end of each floor, the group is forced to vote off one of the party's traitors in order to succeed.
 Sho must deduce, during the time he spends fighting alongside his teammate, who the traitor is and also encourage the others to vote them off.

 The game has a number of endings.
 If somehow Sho is "voted off" in the Erasure process, it is an immediate game over, although this is very unlikely if the player is not explicitly angling for it.
 If Sho arrives at the top of the Pillar with 1-4 traitors accompanying him, then the player, before they can face The End, must face off against those traitors and then face off against The End (albeit with a significantly smaller party).
-However, if Sho arrives with 5 traitors (having erased only the 5 innocents), then the player will receive an instant game over where The End mocks Sho, claims he will possess Sho in the past, and that he and the other traitors would save "their" world.
+However, if Sho arrives with 5 traitors (having erased only the 5 innocents), then the player will receive a bad ending where The End mocks Sho, claims he will possess Sho in the past, and that he and the other traitors would save "their" world.